Complete List of Car Insurance Discounts: How to Maximize Your Savings

 The Complete Car Insurance Discounts List for 2026

-The car insurance discounts list has grown significantly in recent years, with top insurers like GEICO and Farmers now offering 23 or more individual discount types.
+The car insurance discounts list has expanded significantly in recent years, with top insurers like GEICO and Farmers now offering 23 or more individual discount types.
 Below is a complete breakdown of every major discount category, what you need to qualify, and how much you can realistically expect to save.

 Driving Record & Behavior Discounts